luizpancini/AeroBeams.jl/docs/src/literate/typicalSectionFlutterAndDivergence.md

 ![](typicalSectionFlutter_Vgf.svg)

-Finally, we show the numerical values of the nondimensional flutter speed and frequency
+Finally, we show the numerical values of the nondimensional flutter speed and frequency.
+The values computed by Hodges & Pierce are 2.165 and 0.6545, respectively.

 ````@example typicalSectionFlutterAndDivergence
 # Compute nondimensional flutter speed and frequency